leonidasjr/VowelCode/README.md

 HOW TO CITE THIS SCRIPT

-SILVA JR., Leonidas.
+Silva Jr., Leonidas.
 (2022) VowelParameterExtractor (version 1.0).
 Computer program for Praat.
 Available in: <https://github.com/leonidasjr/VowelCode>.

 ------------------------------------------------------------